When West Wing’s President Bartlett called the Butterball Turkey Hotline, he had a rather large turkey in mind.

 Demand has also changed at supermarkets and for takeout.

 At $55.27, the cost of a typical Thanksgiving meal is up 3.7 percent from last year.
-Typically, the increase is 1 to 2 percent:
+Usually, the increase is 1 to 2 percent:

 The reasons for higher prices come from demand and supply.
 More of us are cooking this year so demand is up.
 Meanwhile, on the supply side, food markets are paying for pricier transport, furloughed employees, protective equipment, more expensive commodities.
 Even before the pandemic, Cargill, a major source of frozen turkeys, decided to cut back.
 The result was a 15 percent increase in turkey wholesale prices to $1.25 a pound.